 Our semi-automatic encapsulation machines can produce over 3.5 million filled capsules per week, using our patented Trufil® technology.
 This process enables us to successfully encapsulate high-quality supplements without the inclusion of excipients and binders like magnesium stearate.

 G&G has 4 HACCP (Hazard analysis and critical control point) trained staff members and a HACCP system in place to guarantee the safety of products.
 Part of this system includes testing incoming herbal ingredients before use for microbial contamination by an independent lab to ensure they are safe and fit for human consumption and do not contain harmful bacteria.

 Ingredients are also checked for other criteria and only get released for production if they conform to all specified criteria.
 We have a strict quality control procedure in place with our Quality Inspectors performing regular QC checks along the production line to ensure complete compliance to the product specification and accepted quality standards.
 Capsules that do not meet the standards are rejected.
 Documentation of every batch is kept for complete traceability and products are only released after each passes rigorous quality checks.

-G&G are proud members of the Health Food Manufacturers Association who certify that G&G is following Good Manufacturing Practices (GMP).
-In addition, G&G are certified by the Soil Association for the manufacture of organic products, the Vegetarian Society for the production of vegan and vegetarian products, and AIB International who monitor quality of food production through on-site analysis and tests.
+G&G are proud to be certified by the MHRA (Medicines and Healthcare products Regulatory Agency), who validate our Good Manufacturing Practices (GMP) procedures.
+In addition, G&G are members of the Health Food Manufacturer’s Association, and are certified by the Soil Association for the manufacture of organic products, the Vegetarian Society for the production of vegan and vegetarian products.
 G&G have also passed inspections from a number of private and government agencies, including the Food and Drug Administration, Health Canada and Environmental Health.